 These are the legends in the Swing world, the people who introduced the world to Swing Dancing and without whom, we wouldn’t be dancing today!

-Norma Miller – also known as the “Queen of Swing” – is one of the greats of Lindy hop and is the last surviving member of legendary performance troupe Whitey’s Lindy Hoppers.
-She is also an author, choreographer, comedian and actor who has worked in show business for over seven decades and continues to be an inspiration to Lindy hoppers around the globe.
+Norma Miller – also known as the “Queen of Swing” – was the last surviving member of legendary performance troupe Whitey’s Lindy Hoppers and one of the greats of Lindy hop.
+Author, choreographer, comedian and actor, Norma worked in show business for over seven decades and continues to be an inspiration to Lindy hoppers around the globe.